EffectConnect/MarketplacesPluginSW6/README.md

 Use this plugin to connect your Shopware 6 webshop with EffectConnect Marketplaces.
 For more information about EffectConnect, go to the [EffectConnect website](https://www.effectconnect.com "EffectConnect Website").

+> Warning: Only Shopware 6.2, 6.3 and 6.4 are officially supported at this moment

 **Important: before installing this plugin please contact the EffectConnect sales department via +31(0)852088432 and/or sales@effectconnect.com so we can provide you with a new EffectConnect account.**

 ## Table of Contents